 - Big Data Security - EURECOM, France

-Find more information on the specializations and curricula on the SECCLO programme website.
+Find more information on the specializations, curricula and scholarships on the SECCLO programme website.

 Check out the recorded admission webinars from November 2022.
 The webinars covered basic information on SECCLO and all information required for applying for the 2023 student intake.